-Staying hydrated has proven benefits for your mental and physical health.
-The National Academies of Sciences, Engineering, and Medicine recommends that men 19 and older consume 3.7 liters of water per day (15.5 cups) and women 19 and older consume 2.7 liters daily (11.5 cups).
+The National Academies of Sciences, Engineering, and Medicine recommends that men 19 and older consume 3.7 liters of water per day (15.5 cups) and women 19 and older consume 2.7 liters per day (11.5 cups).
 But can drinking cold water have a negative impact on your health?

 But is there any truth to these ideas?
 Keep reading to find out the possible risks and benefits of drinking cold water.

-In ancient Chinese medicine, drinking cold water with hot food is seen as creating an imbalance.
+In traditional Chinese medicine, drinking cold water with hot food is believed to create an imbalance.
 Typically, meals in the Chinese culture are served with warm water or hot tea, instead.
 This belief is mirrored in several other cultures around the world.

 Some people hold a similar belief that drinking cold water on a hot day won’t help cool you down.
 There isn’t enough research to conclude that either belief is true or false.

 Can drinking cold water help with weight loss?